R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

     === "Windows"
         !!! note
             On Windows, you will need an installation of docker desktop or these instructions will not work!
-            Run the following commands in windows powershell to create a linux execution environment and open a shell:
+            Run the following commands in Windows powershell to create a linux execution environment and open a shell:

         ```
         .\gradlew.bat enclave:setupLinuxExecEnvironment
         docker run -it --rm -p 9999:9999 -v ${HOME}:/home/${env:UserName} -w /home/${env:UserName} conclave-build /bin/bash
         ```
-        The shell will place you at the root of your windows user directory.
+        The shell will place you at the root of your Windows user directory.
 From here you can navigate to your project directory and build/run the project as you would in a native linux environment:
         ```bash
         cd <project-directory>